 Ask yourself, “Is there anywhere I can make changes to trim my expenses down?”

 A mortgage is a huge debt.
 You may be tempted to take out further debt so you can buy a new must-have gadget or a designer bag.
 If so, this can quickly take you off budget.
 Think first of your purchases, know your limits as a borrower, and stick with your budget as much as possible.

 Reduce your mortgage stress by having an offset sub-account.
 This lets you offset the balance of your home loan with the amount you have in your offset sub-account.
 It’s a hassle-free way of paying for your home loan that also lets you save money in interest payable.

 This means you’ll be charged less interest on the loan, so more of your monthly repayments will be paying off your principal (your debt).
 This can reduce the length of your loan and potentially save you thousands.

-We offer 100% redraw offsets with unlimited withdrawals, no fees, and no minimum or maximum withdrawal amount.
-An offset can help you reduce the chance of you experiencing mortgage stress.
+We offer 100% redraw offset sub-accounts with unlimited withdrawals, no fees, and no minimum or maximum withdrawal amount.
+An offset sub-account can help you reduce the chance of experiencing mortgage stress.

 A split loan refers to having one portion of your home loan balance charged at a variable rate and another charged at a fixed rate, giving you access to the advantages of both.
 You can split your balance how you wish, depending on your lender, be it 60:40 where 60% is charged at a variable rate and 40% is charged at a fixed rate for a period of time, or 50:50.
 Using the former as an example, if you had a $500,000 loan, a 60:40 split loan would mean $300,000 is charged at a variable rate, and $200,000 is charged at a fixed rate.